INFURA/ipfs-copy/README.md

 > Pin your existing IPFS files stored in Infura in 3 steps.

 ## Step 1 - Create your Infura IPFS Project
-Register a new account at https://infura.io (if you don't have one already), and setup your IPFS project following the instructions.
+Register a new account at https://infura.io (if you don't have one already), and set up your IPFS project following the instructions.

 At the end of the process you will be redirected to the settings page where you find your credentials:
 - PROJECT_ID